UselessPickles/diamondtel-m92-bluetooth/telephone/README.md

 ### PWR Button (Pin 8)

 Pin 8 is connected to the PWR (power) button on the handset.
 The button is a normally-open momentary button that connects to ground with a small resistance (~40 Ohms) when pressed.
-The transever seems to use a pull-up resister to about +12V while the phone is OFF.
+The transceiver seems to use a pull-up resister to about +12V while the phone is OFF.
 Voltage on this pin is just over 2V while the phone is ON (unknown why/how).

 ### Analog Audio Input (Pins 1 and 2)